ConnectingApps/Refit.OpenAI/README.md

 # Why Refit
 You can reuse your existing Refit experience to:
 1. Implement resilience in case of accidental failures
-2. Trace the statuscode of your REST Calls
+2. Trace the HTTP status code of your REST Calls
 3. Code in C# like it is a raw request
 4. Benefit from the highly performant (de)serialization using [System.Text.Json](https://www.nuget.org/packages/System.Text.Json/#readme-body-tab)